 You may want to write a list that includes:

-- Detailed descriptions of the signs and symptoms
+- Detailed descriptions of your signs and symptoms

 - Information about past medical problems